isaigm/rediscovering-orbital-mechanics-with-ml/README.md

 ## Acknowledgments

 This project was inspired by the work of the authors of "Rediscovering orbital mechanics with machine learning."
-The code and methodology were developed through an iterative process of experimentation and debugging, with significant assistance from the AI model GPT-4.
+The code and methodology were developed through an iterative process of experimentation and debugging, with significant assistance from the AI model Gemini 2.5 Pro.